Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs/readme.md

 # TCS Trommeschläger Genie IIIs: Holte CP/M 3.0

-This repository preserves and documents Thomas Holte's CP/M 3.0 (and CP/M 2.2) system for the **TCS Trommeschläger Genie IIIs** — not to be confused with the plain **Genie III**, an earlier, unrelated machine manufactured by EACA (Hong Kong) that TCS merely distributed in Germany.
+This repository preserves and documents Thomas Holte's CP/M 3.0 system for the **TCS Trommeschläger Genie IIIs** — not to be confused with the plain **Genie III**, an earlier, unrelated machine manufactured by EACA (Hong Kong) that TCS merely distributed in Germany.
 Genie III (and EACA's COLOUR-GENIE) shipped with construction defects costly enough to fix